 "You become an expert through repetition.
 The team should be using Tosca every day."
 "Focus on getting your first and second win.
 Then the word of mouth will spread."

-Director of Testing at a Global Manufacturer

-"Think about how exploratory testing can add value, and how you can change from traditional testing to structured exploratory testing and test automation."
+Director of Testing at a Global Manufacturer "Think about how exploratory testing can add value, and how you can change from traditional testing to structured exploratory testing and test automation."
 Dawn Hall, Test Manager at the International Air Transport Association "Figure out your metrics and how you will measure them up front.
 If you start that early and you can show the improvements it is a lot easier to drive change."
 "Set the right expectations within the organization.
 Make sure that executive leadership within the organization has a realistic understanding of the benefits and the costs."
 "Partner with others in your organization.
 Socialize what you're doing to bring visibility to your success."

-Sandra Baker, QA Leader at Worldpay

-"When driving a transformational change, you need to address your cultural challenges first.
+Sandra Baker, QA Leader at Worldpay "When driving a transformational change, you need to address your cultural challenges first.
 You also need to understand your current level of maturity-where you are strong and where your issues are."

-Testing Leader at a government organization

-"Having a plan for executing, interpreting and maintaining the tests you automate is critically important.
+Testing Leader at a government organization "Having a plan for executing, interpreting and maintaining the tests you automate is critically im portant.
 You want your test cases to be running frequently.
-Best practices are helpful, reviews are important, but running your test cases frequently is the key contributor to stable test automation."

-Nate Custer, Senior Consultant at TTC
+Best practices are helpful, reviews are important, but running your test cases frequently is the key contributor to stable test automation.
+Nate Custer, Senior Manager at TIC

+ABOUT TRICENTIS

+Tricentis is the global leader in enterprise continuous testing, widely credited for reinventing software testing and delivery for DevOps and agile environments.
+The Tricentis AI-based, continuous testing platform provides automated testing and real-time business risk insight across your DevOps pipeline.
+This enables enterprises to accelerate their digital transformation by dramatically increasing software release speed, reducing costs, and improving software quality.
+Tricentis has been widely recognized as the leader by all major industry analysts, including being named the leader in Gartner's Magic Quadrant five years in a row.
+Tricentis has more than 1,800 customers, including the largest brands in the world, such as Accenture, Coca-Cola, Nationwide Insurance, Allianz, Telstra, Dolby, RBS, and Zappos.

+To learn more, visit www.tricentis.com or follow us on LinkedIn, Twitter, and Facebook.

+AMERICAS

+2570 W El Camino Real, Suite 540 Mountain View, CA 94040 Unites States of America office@tricentis.com +1-650-383-8329

+EMEA

+Leonard-Bernstein-Straße 10 1220 Vienna Austria office@tricentis.com +43 1 263 24 09 - 0

+APAC

+2-12 Foveaux Street

+Surry Hills NSW 2010,

+Australia

+frontdesk.apac@tricentis.com

++61 2 8458 0766

+ABOUT TTC

-TTC is a leading global software assurance provider with a focus on helping organizations transform the way they deliver quality software.
-With capabilities across a wide range of delivery areas, TTC enables its clients to increase the speed and quality of technology development while reducing risk and cost.
+TTC is a leading global software assurance provider with a focus on helping organizations transform the way they deliver technology.
+We have capabilities across a wide range of delivery areas that enable our clients to increase the speed and quality of technology development while reducing risk and cost.
+TTC was founded in 2004 to be a testing partner that could take global learnings and best practices and deliver them in a locally appropriate way.
+Fast forward seventeen years with offices in New Zealand, Australia, Americas, Asia, and Europe and strong partnerships with some of the world's largest organizations, this is still TTC's purpose today.